dantrica/Py-piezoGO/README.md

 # cement-based-composites
-This repository include scripts to analyze phisicomechemical, electrical and mechanical data, such as, UV-Vis, DLS, Z potential, impedance spectroscopy, OCP determination, transients, compresive strength, and others.
+This repository includes scripts to analyze physicochemical, electrical, and mechanical data, such as UV-Vis, DLS, Z potential, impedance spectroscopy, OCP determination, transients, compressive strength, and others.